Canon EOS M3

 Canon EOS M3 and EVF-DC1 Electronic Viewfinder

-One thing I like about shooting video on the M3 is the tilting EVF.
+One thing I love about shooting video on the M3 is the tilting EVF.
 With camera braced against my face and elbows in my chest, I can precisely compose and pan silky smooth with my body, something nearly impossible to do with a camera at arm's length.
+For video, a tilting EVF is much more desirable than a fixed EVF and one of the reasons I choose this camera over the M5.

 Denny's | Las Vegas | Canon EOS M3 & EF-M 22 2.0 STM